-- Client Persona Segmentation: As defined by Wikipedia – client personas “…are fictional characters created to represent the different client types within a targeted demographic, attitude and/or behavior set that might engage with a site, brand or service in a similar way.”
-Client persona groups consist of the different clients you engage with throughout the business development lifecycle.
-Their characteristics are typically based upon demographic (gender, age, income, etc.) and geography (region, climate, etc.); these areas are the most common and easiest to define.
-A client persona profile can be expanded to include industry, company size, company role and other pertinent details.
+- Client Persona Segmentation: As defined by Wikipedia – client personas “…are fictional characters created to represent the different client types within a targeted demographic, attitude and behavior set that might engage with a site, brand or service in similarly Client persona groups consist of the different clients you engage with throughout the business development lifecycle.
+Their characteristics are typically based on demographic (gender, age, income, etc.) and geography (region, climate, etc.); these areas are the most common and easiest to define.
+A client persona profile can be expanded to include industry, company size, come, and other pertinent details.
 It is up to you and your team to come up with what attributes are most relevant.

-- Benefit segmentation: This is segmentation based on a specific benefit or need that a group of people may want, have or be seeking to fill.
-It’s difficult, however, to identify a single benefit that most influences people to adopt services.
+- Benefit segmentation: This is segmentation based on a specific benefit or needs that a group of people may want, have, or be seeking to fill.
+It’s difficult, however, to identify a single benefit that most influence people to adopt services.

-- Business Development Lifecycle Segmentation: The business development lifecycle is a series of well-define procurement phases that help to nurture engagement of each lead or opportunity.
-A well-defined lifecycle is essential for knowing how to converse with different client personas at each phase.
+- Business Development Lifecycle Segmentation: The business development lifecycle is a series of well-defined procurement phases that help to nurture the engagement of each lead or opportunity.
+A well-defined lifecycle is essential for conversing with different client personas at each stage.

-Once you set up your client personas and identify their business development lifecycle stage, start putting your segmentation plan to use.
-There are a lot of different ways to engage your target audience including:
+Once you set up your client personas and identify their business development lifecycle stage, start using your segmentation plan.
+There are a lot of different ways to engage your target audience, including:

 - Develop workflows to court leads from each client persona.

-- Generate blog content that speaks to different client personas and business development lifecycle stages.
+- Generate blog content for different client personas and business development lifecycle stages.

 - Find and monitor engagement among contacts in client personas on social media.

-Your client personas will help to set a greater inbound marketing strategy.
-Once your personas are set up, you’ll be able to see the makeup of your entire contact database at very a high level.
-Evaluate which persona buckets your leads fall into?
+Your client personas will help to set a more excellent inbound marketing strategy.
+Once your personas are set up, you’ll see the makeup of your entire contact database at a very high level.
+Evaluate which persona buckets your leads fall into.
 Which business development lifecycle stages?
 This is an easy way to manage and prioritize your marketing efforts.